-CO1: To build the students' confidence and to enhance competitiveness by projecting a positive image of themselves and of their future.
+[CO.1].
+Enhance competitiveness by projecting a positive image of themselves and of their future.

-CO2: Student shall be able to understand and Increase the necessary abilities to handle day-to-day managerial responsibilities and boosting self-confidence by projecting a positive image of one self.
+[CO.2].
+Understand and Increase the necessary abilities to handle day-to-day managerial responsibilities and boosting self-confidence by projecting a positive image of one self.

-CO3: They will be able to work on their ability to write error free while making an optimum use of correct Business Vocabulary & Grammar.
+[CO.3].
+Work on their ability to write error free while making an optimum use of correct Business Vocabulary & Grammar.